MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

       ```

 1. Go to the [Azure portal](https://portal.azure.com) > **Azure Active Directory** > **Enterprise applications** and search for the application that was created.
-1. Create an [Azure Key Vault](/azure/key-vault/general/quick-create-portal) if you don't have one, and [create a key](/azure/key-vault/keys/quick-create-portal)
+1. Create an [Azure Key Vault](/azure/key-vault/general/quick-create-portal) if you don't have one, and [create a key](/azure/key-vault/keys/quick-create-portal).
 1. [Create or set the access policy](/azure/key-vault/general/assign-access-policy).
-   1. Select the *Get, Wrap Key, Unwrap Key* permissions under **Key permissions** when creating the access policy
+   1. Select the *Get, Wrap Key, Unwrap Key* permissions under **Key permissions** when creating the access policy.
-   1. Select the multi-tenant application created in the first step in the **Principal** option when creating the access policy
+   1. Select the multi-tenant application created in the first step in the **Principal** option when creating the access policy.

    :::image type="content" source="media/transparent-data-encryption-byok-create-server-cross-tenant/access-policy-principal.png" alt-text="Screenshot of the access policy menu of a key vault in the Azure portal.":::

-1. Once the access policy and key has been created, [Retrieve the key from Key Vault](/azure/key-vault/keys/quick-create-portal#retrieve-a-key-from-key-vault) and record the **Key Identifier**
+1. Once the access policy and key has been created, [Retrieve the key from Key Vault](/azure/key-vault/keys/quick-create-portal#retrieve-a-key-from-key-vault) and record the **Key Identifier**.

 ## Create a new Azure SQL Database with database level customer-managed keys